 The Taraporewala Aquarium houses 2,000 fishes of more than 400 different species.
-Internationally available exotic fishes have been introduced in the renovated Aquarium.
+Internationally available exotic fishes have been introduced into the renovated Aquarium.

-There is an Amphitheater with a 50 seating capacity, where they screen documentaries of fishes and the marine ecosystem.
+There is an Amphitheater with a 50 seating capacity, where they screen documentaries aboutfishes and the marine ecosystem.

-SPA for your foot – Here, you can dip your feet into one of the 10 tanks.
+- SPA for your foot – Here, you can dip your feet into one of the ten tanks.
 The fishes in the tank will nibble away and clean your feet of the dead skin.

-- LED lighting display of coral and rocky Terran and Jellyfish in a circular tank.
+- LED lighting displays coral and rocky Terran and Jellyfish in a circular tank.

-Built in the year 1951, the Taraporewala Aquarium was built with a cost of Rs.8,00,000 (around 12,000 USD).
+Built-in the year 1951, the Taraporewala Aquarium was built at a cost of Rs.8,00,000 (around 12,000 USD).
 The Aquarium was inaugurated by Dr. Rajendra Prasad, who was India’s first president.